squaremo/spresm/docs/rfc/0001-spresm.md

 updating packages, but include some conveniences for creating packages, trouble-shooting, and integration with other systems.

+#### Main commands

+**Import a package into the local configuration**

+    spresm import image org/app:v1.0.0 ./app/
+    spresm import chart org/app:v1.0.0 ./app/

+This fetches anything it needs (i.e., the image or the chart) and evaluates it, writing the output files to `app/`.

+    spresm import git https://github.com/org/app.git/config app/

+This fetches the git repository (everything up to `app.git`) and copies the files from `./config` in the repository into `app/`.

+All of these record the provenance of the config in app/, so that `spresm update` can fetch another version of the package, and re-evaluate it.

+**Update a package to another version**

+    spresm update --version v1.0.1 ./app/

+This fetches another version of the configuration package, and merges it with any changes made to the last version.
+If the upstream is an image or chart, it is re-run to get the files to merge.

+**Update the expanded package based on input values**

+    spresm update --input ./app/

+This runs and merges the package again, with (possibly) new input values but without changing the version.

 #### Building packages

 For convenience in building packages, Spresm has a set of archetypal